Quantum Leader Election: Introduction

-Quantum strong coin flipping protocols with large but still non-trivial biases were first discovered.
-Kitaev then proved (see for example in \cite{ambainis-2003}) that in strong coin flipping, every protocol must satisfy $P_{A}^{*}\cdot P_{B}^{*}\ge\frac{1}{2}$, hence $\epsilon\geq\frac{\sqrt{2}-1}{2}$.
+Quantum strong coin flipping protocols with large but still non-trivial biases were first discovered by \cite{Ahar} (with bias $\epsilon<0.4143$).
+Kitaev then proved (see for example in \cite{ambainis-2003}) that in strong coin flipping, every protocol must satisfy $P_{0}^{*}\cdot P_{1}^{*}\ge\frac{1}{2}$, hence $\epsilon\geq\frac{\sqrt{2}-1}{2}$.
 This result raised the question of whether weak coin flipping with arbitrarily small bias is possible.
-Protocols were found with smaller and smaller biases, until Mochon showed in his paper \cite{mochon-2007} that there are families of weak coin flipping protocols whose bias converges to zero.
-It is also known that even in the quantum world, a perfect protocol (i.e. $\epsilon=0$) is not possible.
+Protocols were found with smaller and smaller biases (\cite{ambainis-2003} showed strong CF with bias $\frac{1}{4}$, \cite{Mochon2004.} showed weak CF with bias $0.192$), until Mochon showed in his unpublished breakthrough paper \cite{mochon-2007} that there are families of weak coin flipping protocols whose bias converges to zero.
+This result was simplified in \cite{DoritAharonov2016}.
+It is also known that even in the quantum world, a perfect protocol (i.e. $\epsilon=0$) is not possible (\cite{D.Mayers1999a}).

-If we try to expand the problem of weak coin flipping to more than $2$ parties - namely $A_{1},\ldots,A_{n}$ parties with $n$ possible outcomes, where each party $A_{i}$ wins if the outcome is $i$, we get the leader election problem.